 Onshore winds blow directly onto the shore.
 Only riders who can go upwind instantly should attempt onshore wind riding.

 This is a tricky question since everyone lives in different places.
 If you live in the Outer Banks of North Carolina and are seriously hardcore, you may get in over 275 days of riding.
-For most people who ride on a regular basis and have good access to water, you are looking at somewhere between 35-100 days a year.
+For most people who ride regularly and have good access to water, you are looking at somewhere between 35-100 days a year.
 Even in cold Lake Michigan guys are consistently hitting 70 plus days.

 To maximize your time on the water you need 3 main things: